Fence Etiquette Tips for Sharing A Fence With Your Neighbors

 It’s standard practice in many Texas neighborhoods for neighbors to share fences.
 In almost…

-If you’re looking to add a deck to your home that’s low maintenance, beautiful, and eco-friendly, look no further than composite decking.
+If you’re looking to add a deck to your Central Texas home that’s low maintenance, beautiful, and eco-friendly, look no further than composite decking.
 However, many consumers don’t even realize this is a material option for their deck.
 If you’re looking for more information on composite decking, consider this your guide – let’s dive in!

 Composite decking is made from a blend of wood, plastic, and small amounts of pigments.
 While the wood provides durability, the plastic provides resistance to water, rot, warping and other long term effects of the natural elements.
 Composite decking looks just a standard wood deck, but it is even more durable and requires minimal maintenance.

 Composite decking is available in a wide variety of colors, graining variations, and sizes – it’s completely customizable to your home’s aesthetics.
 While most textures available are created to mimic the look of wood planks, there are also completely smooth variations as well.
-Shades of browns, greys, and whites are the most common colors available, but feel free to reach out to us directly for a full list of color and style options.
+Shades of browns, grays, and whites are the most common colors available, but feel free to reach out to us directly for a full list of color and style options.

 Similar to typical pressure-treated wood decks, composite decks are not completely fireproof.
 However, composite decks have a Class B fire rating, and some lines even have a Class C rating, making them even more resistant to fires than wood decks.
 Feel free to place your gas-powered fire pit on your deck, but double-check your deck’s specific fireproof rating before adding a wood-burning fire pit.